Talha-Here/3d-Reconstruction/README.md

 2. **Upload**: Upload the recorded video with IMU data to the project website.
 3. **Backend Processing**: Backend processing will take some time to process your data and then provide you with a visualization of your 3d model.

+## Notice
+This project is under active development, and we are constantly adding new features, improvements, and bug fixes.
+We encourage you to check back regularly for the latest updates and improvements.
+If you have any suggestions or feedback, feel free to open an issue or submit a pull request.

 ## Contributors
 - [Ahmad Baseer](https://github.com/Ahmad-Baseer)
 - [Talha Hussain Khan](https://github.com/Talha-Here)